- -30- then and now (8/22/18)2

 The candy department at W. T. Grant Co. in the Town Plaza Shopping Center in Cape Girardeau was photographed by G.D.
-Fronabarger in the early 1960s.
+Fronabarger, possibly on its grand opening day in August, 1960.

 From the Southeast Missourian, June 12, 1973: